rust-lang/book/src/ch10-01-syntax.md

 }                       }
 ```

-There's one problem, though: we've *used* `T`, but not defined it.
+There’s one problem, though: we’ve *used* `T`, but not defined it.
 This would
 be similar to using an argument to a function in the body without declaring it
 in the signature.
-We need to tell Rust that we've introduced a generic
+We need to tell Rust that we’ve introduced a generic
 parameter.
 The syntax to do that is the angle brackets, like this:

 ```text